.sql

-SQL is a plain text file containing Structured Query Language statements — database commands like CREATE TABLE, INSERT, SELECT, and DROP, used for backups, migrations, and sharing database structures.
+SQL files contain database commands — CREATE, INSERT, SELECT, DROP — used for backups, migrations, and sharing database structures.

 Use caution